Doncaster Rovers Belles L.F.C.: Rivalries

 Doncaster Rovers Belles enjoy a longstanding rivalry with Arsenal Ladies who eventually overtook the Belles as the leading club in English women's football.
 In 1994, the Belles' manager Paul Edmunds contrasted the northern, working class background of his players with the contrasting identity of the Arsenal team: "These soft Cockneys never done a hard day's work in their life.
 Never been down the pit, this lot [...]", despite women rarely, if ever, working down pits.
 Stressing the relative loyalty of Doncaster Belles' players, in comparison to those of other leading clubs, long-serving Karen Walker said in May 2003: "There's a feeling here that we are representing the north."

-During the 2000s Doncaster Rovers Belles contested regular local derby fixtures with Leeds United Ladies.
+During the 2000s Doncaster Rovers Belles contested regular local derby fixtures with Leeds United Women.
 The rivalry was increased by several former Belles players defecting to Leeds.
 However, the 2010 failure of Leeds' WSL bid left Doncaster Rovers Belles as the only Yorkshire club playing at the top level.

-After being relegated to the FAWNL National Division One Midlands, Lincoln City F.C.
-Women became the closest rivals for that division.
+Having self-relegated to FAWNL National Division One level in 2018, rivalries have since varied: when in the Division 1 Midlands, Belles' closest rivals were Lincoln City F.C.
+Women.
+However, Belles' move into Division 1 North in 2023 has rekindled old rivalries with Leeds United Women, as well as regularly playing against Huddersfield Town Women.

 Stadium

-After withdrawing their application for the FA Women's Championship, Doncaster Rovers Belles announced in August 2022 that they would play their home 2022–23 FA Women's National League matches at Iqbal Poultry Stadium Thorne Colliery F.C.
-Moorends.